eProsima/AML-IP/amlip_docs/rst/demo/collaborative_learning.rst

 We create an instance of ``ModelManagerReceiverNode``.
 The first thing the constructor gets is the id of the participant associated with the node.
-Then the data which is a ``ModelDataType`` with the request message.
+Then the data which is a ``ModelRequestDataType`` with the request message.
 And also we specified the domain equal to the ``DOMAIN_ID`` variable.

 .. literalinclude:: /../amlip_demo_nodes/amlip_collaborative_learning_demo/amlip_collaborative_learning_demo/model_receiver_custom.py